-User Experience is a term that focuses on the experience of a user when using a product, system or service.
-The term is defined in DIN EN ISO 9241, an international standard that lays down guidelines for human-computer interaction, defines user experience as follows:
+User Experience – often simply abbreviated as UX – is a term that focuses on the experience of a user when using a product, system or service.
+DIN EN ISO 9241, an international standard that lays down guidelines for human-computer interaction, defines user experience as follows:

 If you want to get through the labyrinth quickly, you will find the blue route positive and the red route negative.
 But what happens if you like to spend time in a labyrinth, does the red route create a positive user experience?

-Various examples of user experience
+The goal of the user experience

-- existing functions that you have used regularly, are no longer available or are now elsewhere in the menu?
+- existing functions that you have used regularly, are no longer available or are now located elsewhere in the menu?